epam/OSCI/CONTRIBUTING.md

 other people with respect and more generally to follow the guidelines articulated in the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

+#### Highlighted rules

+   * Don't take it personally if your contribution is not accepted.
+The reviewer should have explained the reasons clearly.
+   * All discussions of issues and review feedback must be objective and use neutral tone of language.
+We are professionals.

 ## Roles
 Much like projects in [ASF](https://www.apache.org/foundation/how-it-works.html#roles),